 Invite Students Personally

-AP CSP teachers can visit algebra classes to invite all students to enroll in their class the following year—once students complete an algebra course, they’ve met the recommended prerequisites for AP CSP.
+AP computer science teachers can visit algebra classes to invite all students to enroll in their class the following year—once students complete an algebra course, they’ve met the recommended prerequisites.

 In your school’s presentation and handouts:

 - Describe the course’s key topics and computational practices, including creativity, programming, and the internet.
 Share free brochures with students—you can order these or download them on the Recruitment Toolkit page.

 - Show how students in the class collaborate and build creative artifacts such as apps, digital music files, and animation.